 Regardless of the most recent postponement, Honda fully expects its jet to be a leading contender in the growing small jet market.

 Looking for more information about the HondaJet?
-Follow the links on the next page.
+Follow the links below.